holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     root:x:0:0:root:/root:/bin/bash
     you:x:1000:1000:you,,,:/home/you:/bin/bash

-1. `root` and `you` are the account usernames
+1. `root` and `you` are the account usernames.
 2. `x` is the placeholder for password information.
 The password is obtained from the `/etc/shadow` file.
 3. `0` or `1000` is the user Id, the root user always has an Id of `0`.
 4. The second `0` or `1000` is the primary group Id for the user, the root user always has a primary group Id of `0`.
 5. `root` or `you,,,` is the comment field.
 This field can be used to describe the user or user's function.
-This could be used for contact details, or maybe what the account is used for.
+This could be used for contact details, or perhaps what the account is used for.
 6. `/root` or `/home/you` is the users home directory.
 For regular users, this would usually be `/home/[you]`.
 For root, this is `/root`.
 7. `/bin/bash` is the users default shell.

 ##### [Consider](https://lists.debian.org/debian-user/2011/04/msg00550.html) changing to Bcrypt

-You should find this fairly straight forward on a Debian server.
-In order to [use bcrypt](https://serverfault.com/questions/10585/enable-blowfish-based-hash-support-for-crypt/11685) with slowpoke blowfish which is the best (very slow) algorithm available for hashing passwords currently, which is obvious by the number of iterations applied by default as noted above, 64 rounds as opposed to `MD5`s 1000 rounds, and `SHA`s 5000 rounds from 2007.
+You should find this fairly straight forward on a Debian server in order to [use bcrypt](https://serverfault.com/questions/10585/enable-blowfish-based-hash-support-for-crypt/11685) with slowpoke blowfish, which is the best (very slow) algorithm available for hashing passwords currently.
+This is obvious by the number of iterations applied by default as noted above, 64 rounds as opposed to `MD5`s 1000 rounds, and `SHA`s 5000 rounds from 2007.

 1. In Debian you need to install the package libpam-unix2
 2. Then you will have to edit the following files under `/etc/pam.d/`, and change all references to `pam_unix.so` to `pam_unix2.so` in the following files: